objektwerks/akka.cluster/readme.md

 1. sbt clean it:test

->Currently the connector integration test pushes **100** Factorial json messages to the request queue, allowing for just-in-time EVA cluster testing.
+>Currently the connector integration test pushes **100** Factorial json messages to the request queue, allowing for just-in-time cluster testing.
 The Queue actor will automatically pull these messages from the request queue.
 If you want to push more messages to the request queue, while the EVA cluster is up, simply rerun the integration test.

-2. ./test.map.geometry.publish.sh

->Currently, this pushes 1 MapGeometry json message to the request queue.

 Pack
 ----